Lebowski89/blog/content/roles.md

 2. `traefik.yml` contains traefik middleware and a traefik labels template variables (used by the traefik labels common task)
 3. `vault.yml` contains sensitive variables, including api/keys/domains/passwords/emails and others.

 The remaining variables are contained in the `group_vars/all/roles` folder, with one group_vars file per role.
-These contain relevant service information, for example:
+These contain relevant service information.

+**Example:**

 ```yaml